matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - If you configure the ThreadPoolExecutor with an unbounded queue, then the thread count will not exceed
-corePoolSize since new threads are only created if the queue is full
+corePoolSize since new threads are only created if the queue is full.

 ```java
 ThreadPoolExecutor(int corePoolSize, int maximumPoolSize, long keepAliveTime,